Instruments of Dance

 Choreography Alice Topp

-Alice Topp’s new work is generously supported by The Dame Margaret Scott Fund for Choreographers and The Robert & Elizabeth Albert Music Fund.
+Alice Topp’s Annealing is generously supported by The Dame Margaret Scott Fund for Choreographers and The Robert & Elizabeth Albert Music Fund.